 Description

-SASSAFRAS albidum, also called white sassafras or silky sassafras, is an unusual plant.
-Curiously, this deciduous plant produces three forms of foliage simultaneously (one-lobed, two-lobed and three-lobed, see photos).
+SASSAFRAS albidum, also called white sassfras or silky sassafras, is an unusual plant.
+Curiously, this deciduous plant produces three forms of foliage simultaneously (one-lobed, two-lobed and three-lobed).

-Moreover, the green leaves transform in autumn into a real fireworks display.
-In fact, they then take on very intensive colors of yellow, orange and red (see photos).
+Moreover, the green leaves transform into a veritable firework display in autumn.
+Indeed, they then take on very intense colors of yellow, orange and red (see photos).

-Even if this plant is classified as a tree, remember that it only grows very slowly and can be considered a small, or even tiny, tree.
-It has a bushy shape and flowers green/yellow before the leaves appear.
-The fruits take on a blue/black color and have a reddish stem.
+Even if this plant is classified as a tree, remember that it grows very slowly and can be considered a small, or even very small tree.
+It has a bushy shape and flowers green/yellow before the appearance of the leaves.
+The fruits turn a blue/black color and have a reddish stem.

-Find a spot in partial shade or full sun.
-It can find its place in a bedding or isolated.
+Find a spot for it in partial shade or full sun.
+It can be planted in a border or as a specimen plant.

-The soil can be moist, moderately moist or even dry.
-However, this tiny tree prefers humidity.
+The soil should be moist, moderately moist, or even dry.
+However, this very small tree prefers moisture.

-Furthermore, the soil should be well drained and light or normal, but not heavy with an acidic or neutral pH.
+Nevertheless, the soil must be well-drained and light or normal, but not heavy, with an acidic or neutral pH.

 For a good preparation of the pot or ground, we have designed specific instructions available here.
 Furthermore, discover here how to water your garden and save water.